Boiiterra/WebDev_notes/README.md

 ## Fonts

-There are  two categories of fonts: \
+There are two categories of fonts:
 1. Serif
 2. Sans-serif

-Wikipedia is your friend here.
+To know what's different Wikipedia is your friend here.
 Sorry. \
-To change font you need to changed it's family: `font-family: Font Family;`
+To change font you need to changed it's family: `font-family: "Font Family", category;`

 <br>